davidghobson1/llm-story-morals/README.md

 python -m pip install -r requirements.txt
 ```

 Unfortunately, I haven't been able to reliably create a conda environment that always runs without errors.
-I'll include an environment.yml file once I get that to work, and apologize for any inconvenience in the meantime.
+I'll include an environment.yml file when (and if) I do.
+Apologies for any inconvenience in the meantime.

 ## Running the Code